raymondjohnson/md-cv/index.md

 ### conference sessions

+`2021` **Johnson, R.**, Peck, F., & Webb, D. C. (2021, September, cancelled due to COVID-19). *Making meaning of systems of equations with contexts and representations.* Gallery workshop at the Annual Meeting of the National Council of Teachers of Mathematics, Atlanta, GA.

+`2021` Bruno, J., & **Johnson, R.** (2021, June). *Centering equity and an asset mindset instruction.* Presentation at the Equity & Excellence Learning Series of the Colorado Department of Education, Online/Virtual.

-`2021` **Johnson, R.** (2021, April). *Are you thinking what I'm thinking?* Forthcoming gallery workshop at the Annual Meeting of the National Council of Teachers of Mathematics, Online/Virtual.
+`2021` **Johnson, R.** (2021, April). *Are you thinking what I'm thinking?* Gallery workshop at the Annual Meeting of the National Council of Teachers of Mathematics, Online/Virtual.

-`2021` Peck, F., **Johnson, R.**, & Webb, D. C. (2021, April). *Making algebra meaningful: The area model from arithmetic to algebra (to calculus!).* Forthcoming presentation at the Annual Meeting of the National Council of Teachers of Mathematics, Online/Virtual.
+`2021` Peck, F., **Johnson, R.**, & Webb, D. C. (2021, April). *Making algebra meaningful: The area model from arithmetic to algebra (to calculus!).* Presentation at the Annual Meeting of the National Council of Teachers of Mathematics, Online/Virtual.

 `2020` **Johnson, R.**, Peck, F., & Webb, D. C. (2020, April, cancelled due to COVID-19). *Making meaning of systems of equations with contexts and representations.* Gallery workshop at the Annual Meeting of the National Council of Teachers of Mathematics, Chicago, IL.